Chip materials in microfluidics: a review

 PMMA is a transparent thermoplastic which monomer is methyl methacrylate (MMA).
 This polymer is better known under its first commercial name, Plexiglas.
 PMMA has many advantages such as its transparency, resistance and the fact that it is amorphous.
 It therefore allows excellent light transmission, up to 92% of visible light, i.e. more than glass [Good Fellow website].

-PMMA is relatively sensitive to scratches (more than conventional mineral lenses) and becomes brittle when in contact with additives.
+PMMA is relatively sensitive to scratches (more so than conventional mineral lenses) and becomes brittle when it is with additives.
 It also has a relatively poor resistance to many chemicals and dissolves in many organic solvents.
 However, its environmental stability is better than that of most other plastics.

 Polycarbonate or PC